Yorkxzm/Particle-swarm-optimization-python-class/README.md

 consadawpso（Not recommended）: <br>

 It is possible to add both equality and inequality constraints.
-Since it is difficult for a particle to find the equality constraint (a straight line in space), we define tol, which is considered satisfied when the boundary value is less than tol.
+Since it is difficult for a particle to find the equality constraint (a hyper-line in space), we define tol, which is considered satisfied when the boundary value is less than tol.

 Solve an optimization problem (maximization) with equality constraints: <br>
 ![image](https://user-images.githubusercontent.com/92018576/201524642-e070faa3-81ba-4795-ad33-a4221f3c7b5b.png)<br>